ZVengin/Paper-Review/Dialogue  System Summary.md

 ### Life-long Learning
 #### [Learning from dialogue after deployment: Feed yourself, Chatbot!](https://www.aclweb.org/anthology/P19-1358/)
-- Problem
-  1. it's difficult and expensive to collect enormous amounts of conversation data
-  2. conversal models cannot be updated once they have been trained
-- Motivation
-  1. develop a dialogue system which can continuously learning through the procedure of interacting with users
-- Contribution
-  1. they develop a dialogue system which can continously learn dialogue strategies after it has been deployed
+- it's difficult and expensive to collect enormous amounts of conversation data and conversal models cannot be updated once they have been trained. so they develop a dialogue system which can continously learn dialogue strategies after it has been deployed
-  2. the feedbacks from human are natural language
-  3. their dialogue systems can assess system's response according to how users are satisfied

 ### Emotion
 #### [DailyDialog: A Manually Labelled Multi-turn Dialogue Dataset](https://www.aclweb.org/anthology/I17-1099/)
-- Problem
-  1. there is no dataset for buidling a dialogue system for daily conversations
-  2. existing dialogue systems are unable to generate response containing spcific emotions
+- there is no dataset for buidling a dialogue system for daily conversations and existing dialogue systems are unable to generate response containing spcific emotions.
+Collecting a large dataset for daily conversations and conversations with emotions

-- Motivation
-  1. task-oriented conversation datasets are small-scale and oriented for specified tasks, open domain datasets like opensubtitles are too diverse to capture main topics and datasets like twitter are too noisy.
-  2. the target of daily conversations lies in two aspects: (1) exchanging information (2) enhancing socail bonding.
-Emotion expression is an important part of social bonding, but existing dialogue systems unable to express emotions.

-- Contribution
-  1. Collecting a large dataset for daily conversations and conversations with emotions

 ### Depression Diagnosis
 #### [Predicting Depression in Screening Interviews from Latent Categorization of Interview Prompts](https://www.aclweb.org/anthology/2020.acl-main.2/)